If you’ve ever wanted to organize your kids room but didn’t know where to start, this post is about everything you need.

 Hopefully, you’ll find some value in these simple tips to organize your kid’s room, and do it on a budget.

 This post is all about easy ways to organize your kids room for budget conscious parents.

-2. Organizing and Storing Crafts
+2. How to Organize and Storing Crafts

-6. Kinetic sand, play-doh, and other activities
+6. How to Store Kinetic sand, play-doh, and other activities

 Figuring out how to organize your kids room is like a never ending battle, especially when Christmas or Birthdays come around.
 But I found the biggest issue was thinking of toy storage ideas for small spaces.
 The closet was a disaster, and we were constantly loosing puzzle pieces and parts from certain games.
 So I found the open bins to be the best, which I put on the top shelf in her closet.